GuitarML/SpaceStationTracker/README.md

 ![app](https://github.com/GuitarML/SpaceStationTracker/blob/main/resources/space_cyd.jpg)

+I used this project to learn programming for ESP32/Arduino/CYD.
+It includes topics such as graphics using LVGL, wifi connection, getting information from a restful API, parsing json data, and touchscreen interaction.
+This would make a great space related STEM classroom project.

 As of the time of writing, the end of life for the ISS is slated for 2030.
 This code could be repurposed for other orbiting space objects.

-I used this project to learn programming for ESP32/Arduino/CYD.
-It includes topics such as graphics using LVGL, wifi connection, getting information from a restful API, parsing json data, and touchscreen interaction.

 ### Using the SpaceStationTracker